Data-driven marketing is marketing today. Pure and simple.

-The problem is some of these CMOs and their teams still rely on a mix of first- and third-party data (or, worse, mostly the latter) to guide everything from their retargeting campaigns and lookalike audience development to predictive modeling.
+The problem is some of these CMOs and their teams still rely on a mix of first- and third-party data to execute core tactics (e.g., retargeting campaigns, lookalike modeling).

-It’s the data-driven marketing leaders, however, who have seen the light, so to speak, and smartly turned their attention entirely to first-party data to accelerate their programs.
+It’s data-driven marketing leaders, however, who solely utilize first-party data to accelerate their programs.

-In fact, these executives solve another longstanding marketing problem by primarily (or solely) employing first-party data, per Gartner Distinguished VP Analyst Andrew Frank.
+In fact, these executives solve another longstanding marketing problem by employing first-party data, per Gartner Distinguished VP Analyst Andrew Frank.
+His recommendation?:

-“Tame the titans by increasing dependency on your first-party data and maximize consent to combat the walled gardens of data,” Frank recommends to today’s marketing leadership.
+“Tame the titans by increasing dependency on your first-party data and maximize consent to combat the walled gardens.”

-And these team leaders have reaped the rewards for this shift.
+And these execs (and their growth-focused teams) have reaped the rewards for this shift.

 Data-driven decision-making enhanced with real-time, single customer view

-The same consulting firm, however, also discovered the single customer view was vital to data-driven marketing success — but that few brands have achieved such a view:
+The same consulting firm, however, also discovered the single customer view was vital to data-driven marketing success.
+But few brands have achieved such a view:

 “Only about 30% of companies, almost all in the connected or multi-moment maturity phases, practice such advanced uses as single customer view or lifecycle marketing.”

-A leading bricks-and-clicks retailer, for instance, prioritizes the single customer view in its ecommerce marketing by merging all online and offline customer data.
-(In other words, buyer data from both digital purchases and in-store customer interactions.)
+A leading bricks-and-clicks retailer, for instance, prioritizes the single customer view in its ecommerce marketing.
+It merged all online and offline customer data.

-This wide-ranging view enables their marketers to better understand shoppers and, ultimately, deliver more custom-tailored experiences to those individuals and boost loyalty.
+This view enables its marketers to better understand shoppers.
+Ultimately, this helps them deliver personalized messages and experiences to those individuals and boost loyalty.

-What is new to many marketing professionals, though, is their collective realization they lack — and sorely need — this comprehensive view (and, thereby, exhaustive profiles for every individual in their martech ecosystem) to build thriving data-driven strategies.
+What is new to many marketers (and other teams), though, is their collective realization they sorely need this view to build and sustain thriving data-driven marketing strategies.

 Econsultancy’s 2019 Digital Trends report found 42% of brands indicated “improving customer intelligence and insights for a holistic customer view” remains a top priority.

-Some data-driven marketing teams use campaign management tools, marketing automation platforms, cloud suites, or a mix of these legacy systems and setups to attempt to create this real-time single customer view to use in their day-to-day data liberation efforts.
+Some companies use campaign monitoring and management tools, marketing automation platforms, cloud suites, or a mix of tools to attempt to create a single customer view.

 The simple reason?
-None of those solutions (or similar ones used by marketers today) offers the all-encompassing customer view required to deliver pitch-perfect, timely messaging to customers and gain real-time customer insights that inform and enhance said messaging.
+None of those tools or setups offers the ‘complete’ customer view.
+One required to deliver relevant, timely messaging to individuals across customer journeys.

-And even if they have gotten close to creating this view, the time and resources needed to set up and maintain it impact marketing’s ability to deliver said well-time messaging as well as their overall agility in terms of “meeting” their customer at the right places and moments.
+Even if they have gotten close to creating this view, the time and resources needed to set up and maintain it hinder marketing’s speed, efficiency, agility, and flexibility in their day-to-day.

 Creating a data-driven culture requires understanding of goals — and data